Faron Young: Personal life

 Young briefly dated Billie Jean Jones before she became the second wife of country music superstar Hank Williams.
-Through Young, Jones was first introduced to Williams, who went on to wed Williams in October 1952.
+Jones met Williams through Young; they went on to wed in October 1952.

 In 1952, while Young was stationed at Fort McPherson, he met his future wife, Hilda Macon, the daughter of an Army master sergeant and the great-granddaughter of Uncle Dave Macon.
 The couple married two years later in November 1954 after Young was discharged from the Army.
 They had four children, sons Damion, Robyn, and Kevin, and a daughter Alana.

 Young's later life was plagued with bouts of depression and alcoholism.
 In 1972, Young was arrested and charged with assault for spanking a girl in the audience at a concert in Clarksburg, West Virginia, after claiming she spat on him.
 Young appeared before a Wood County, West Virginia, justice of the peace and was fined $24, plus $11 in court costs.
 On the night of December 4, 1984, Young fired a pistol into the kitchen ceiling of his Harbor Island home.
 When he refused to seek help for his drinking problem, Young and his wife Hilda separated, sold their home, and bought individual houses.
 When asked at the divorce trial if he feared hurting someone by shooting holes into the ceiling, Young answered "Not whatsoever."
 The couple divorced after 34 years of marriage in 1987.

 A combination of feeling he had been abandoned by country music, and despondency over his deteriorating health, were cited as possible reasons as to why Young shot himself on December 9, 1996, then died in Nashville the following day.
 He was later cremated.
 His ashes were spread by his family over Old Hickory Lake outside Nashville at Johnny Cash and June Carter Cash's home while the Cashes were away.